Selasi-K/GEOG5990---ASSIGNMENT-2/README.md

 using csv.reader and checks the number of rows and coloums of each of them when called and fed with a filepath(read_data function).
 2.The three rasters were multiplied by different weights and summed up to produce a weighted sum list  using weighting_rasters_function.
 3.The weighted sum values were further rescaled to fall within 0 - 255 after deriving the minimum and maximum values.
-4. A GUI was created to display the results, to allow users to change the weights and save outputs using tkinter, plot and update functions .
+4. A GUI was created to display the results, to allow users to change the weights and save outputs using tkinter, plot and update functions.
+5. The program was run a series of time to test it's functionality and fix errors.
+This is evidenced by sample results found in the output folder.
+Unit testing was also done.

 #RUNNING THE PROGRAM
 NB: Before running the program it is imperactive to change the Graphics Backend option to Tkinter.
 This ensures the GUI codes work well.
 See word document on steps to do this.